Search this website...

 Overview and locality

 Obuasi is an underground operation with the main accesses into the mine consisting of shafts and a single access decline with interlevel development of between 15 and 30m.
 The Obuasi Deeps Decline, which is situated at the southern end of the mine, is designed to extend to a depth of about 1,500m.
-The Obuasi underground operation employs mostly the long hole open stoping (LHOS) mining method for ore extraction.

 Existing infrastructure includes a 2.4Mtpa processing plant with flotation and bacterial oxidation (BIOX), underground development, hoisting shafts and associated infrastructure, power and water reticulation, office complexes, workshops and company housing estates.
 Power is supplied to the mine by the Volta River Authority and GridCo.